-For our trip to Paris we each had one non-negotiable: the Louvre and the Palais Garnier.
+For our trip to Paris, we each had one non-negotiable: the Louvre and the Palais Garnier.
 We did them both on our first full day there.
-Side note: my husband LOVED the Palais Garnier guided tour that we did.
-In fact, he loved it so much that later in the week he went back to the opera house and did the self-guided visit so he could walk through the building again.

-Then add any other must-do’s that required advanced booking or warrant a full day on your itinerary or both.
+Then add any other must-dos that require advanced booking or warrant a full day on your itinerary or both.
 So, I needed to choose days for Versailles and the Eiffel Tower.

 Add in your want-to-do’s.

-With the must-do’s scheduled, I’m ready to schedule in the want-to-do’s.
+With the must-dos scheduled, I’m ready to schedule the want-to-do’s.
 I added Musee d’Orsay and Musee Rodin, then Musee de l’Orangerie, Champs-Élysées, Arc de Triomphe, etc.